 It is important that sufficient time is given for your immunisations to take effect.
-Our advice is at least two full weeks.
+Our advice is at least two full weeks, so you need to make a travel assessment appointment at least 8 weeks before you travel.
 If you make a last minute holiday booking or leave your appointment request until the last minute our nurses may not be able to honour the series of appointments required for foreign travel.
 You may be advised to attend a Travel Clinic.
-We will do our very best to honour your appointment & with your organisation this is unlikely to be denied.
+We will do our very best to honour your appointment & with your planning and organisation this is unlikely to be denied.

 Any vaccinations requiring payment will not be given without prior payment.

 Click here to download our Travel Risk Assessment Form

 Well before travelling abroad, check with your travel agent or the tourist authority/embassy of the country your intend to visit on any special precautions you may need to take.
 At least 8 weeks before departure discuss any vaccination requirements with the practice nurse.
 Pack a small first aid kit containing adhesive dressings, insect repellant, antiseptic cream and water purification tablets.
 The Pharmacy will also be able to advise on what to include in a first aid pack.